Book Characters – Their Origins and Inspirations

 “Sometimes I think I am in Northumberland, and that the noises I hear round me are the bubbling of a little brook which runs through Deepden, near our house”

-In the real world Charlotte Bronte was at school with a girl from Northumberland named Mary Thompson who came from Northumberland and it is possible she was one of the inspirations for this character.
-That said the original for Helen Burns is said to be to be none other than Maria Bronte, Charlotte’s eldest sister and a precocious child.
+In the real world Charlotte Bronte was at school with a girl from Northumberland named Mary Thompson and it is possible she was one of the inspirations for this character.
+That said the main inspiration or original for Helen Burns is said to be to none other than Maria Bronte, Charlotte’s eldest sister and a precocious child.
 Maria like Helen Burns was subject to unfair treatment by one particular member of staff at her school.
-It seems certain that the Helen Burns character is a composite of her elder sister Maria Bronte plus another older girl, one who befriended Charlotte Bronte at her real school so that could be Mary Thompson.
+It seems certain that the Helen Burns character is a composite of Maria Bronte plus another older girl, one who befriended Charlotte Bronte at her real school so that could be Mary Thompson.
 In the first Biography of Charlotte Bronte an older girl by the name of Mellany Hane is mentioned as a friend by Elizabeth Gaskell and another possible inspiration for this character.
 In a research visit to Tunstall Church in March 2017 I discovered a list of girls attending school with the Bronte sisters.
 Sadly Mellany Hane did not feature in the list.
+In Jane Eyre Helen Burns contracts an illness and sadly dies.
+In the real world her elder sister Maria contracted tuberculosis and also dies when she is taken home from the school by her father.
 A final thought on the real identity of Helen Burns.
 CB was clearly fascinated by words and by initials in names.
 Was she at school with a real girl with the initials HB?
 The amazing answer is YES!
-There was a girl from Suffolk named Hannah Bicker and she had a younger sister too so was likely to be older that CB who was one of the youngest anyway
+There was a girl from Suffolk named Hannah Bicker and she had a younger sister too so was likely to be older that CB who was one of the youngest anyway.

 Julia Severn is the only other named girl at this school to be chastised and humiliated apart from Jane Eyre and Helen Burns.
 Like Jane she is picked on by Mr Brocklehurst.
 Her crime?
 Having curly hair – which Mr Brocklehurst demands must be cut off.
 My research has turned up a theory that Julia Severn is based on none other than Elizabeth Bronte, Charlotte’s second oldest sister.
 The link is made because of the surname – a river name, and the theory goes that those with river or water related surnames are all people in CB’s own family.
 This would fit with Helen Burns too – a burn is a Scottish term for a small river.
 It is interesting to note that the only three named girls who are humiliated and punished are also the girls with “River” names.
 And before you ask who is the third?
 Jane Eyre sounds phonetically like Jane Aire… and the River Aire runs through Keighley a small town often visited by CB and close to Haworth.